pulumi/pulumi-hugo/themes/default/content/blog/esc-kubernetes-cluster-and-app/index.md

   - eks-sandbox
 ```

-Now we update our stack, and see that our application has been deployed to the cluster.
+Now we update our stack, and see that our application gets deployed to the cluster,
+without needing to manually configure any credentials -- ESC automatically injects them for us!

 ```
 pulumi up --skip-preview